-The recruitment market has become an even more competitive space with recent events transforming the way we work and where we work from.
+The recruitment market has become an even more competitive space.
+The events of the past few years have transformed the way we work and where we work from, moving firstly to remote working, before returning back to the office.
 While world events don’t affect the ways in which we create a job description or use a job description template, attracting qualified candidates means writing a job description and job advert that appeals to the current mindset of job seekers.

 - How Working Conditions Have Changed In The Past 12 Months

 - Our Top Tip For Writing A Compelling Job Description